roseandlily33/codingOfAShopaholic/README.md

 ## Video:

 ## What I Learned:
 I learned sequelize, which I really enjoyed, working with more complex, and complicated routes with the models took a minute to understand but I got used to it and then after playing around with it I feel like I understand more of how everything works together.
+I followed the video step by step and took screenshots, so I think that I got everything displaying as it should be.

 ## Usage
 Git clone the repo